Random Selection without Repeat (aka Shuffle)

 validPositions.removeElement(position);

 This solution was adequate, but there can always be improvements, and now that I am storing information in a second array, how can it be used more efficiently.
 Thinking about the problem further it became apparent that this was akin to listening to a playlist on shuffle.
 Which then gives the light bulb moment that instead of thinking about random selection with no repeats I should just shuffle the array of positions, just like having a deck of cards and removing a card for each turn, noting it’s value (ie: grid position).
-After a little searching I came across the Fisher-Yates shuffle algorithm, and found an efficient and unbiased implementation:

 // setup